vacu9708/Shopping-mall/README.md

 # (Microservices architecture) shopping-mall

 # What microservices the shopping mall consists of
+### API Gateway
-- **API Gateway**: Acts as a single entry point for clients, routing requests to the appropriate microservices, and enforcing security and access controls.
+Acts as a single entry point for clients, routing requests to the appropriate microservices, and enforcing security and access controls.
+### User Management
-- **User Management**: Handles user authentication, registration, and profile management.
+Handles user authentication, registration, and profile management.
+### Inventory
-- **Inventory**: Manages the inventory of products in the shopping mall, tracking stock levels, and triggering alerts for low inventory.
+Manages the inventory of products in the shopping mall, tracking stock levels, and triggering alerts for low inventory.
+### Catalog
-- **Catalog**: Manages the catalog of products available in the shopping mall, including product information, pricing, availability, and search functionality.
+Manages the catalog of products available in the shopping mall, including product information, availability, and search functionality.
+### Order Management
-- **Order Management**: Handles order processing, including order placement, tracking, and fulfillment.
+Handles order processing, including order placement and fulfillment.
+### Payment
-- **Payment**: Handles payment processing, integrating with payment gateways to securely manage transactions.
+Handles payment processing, integrating with payment gateways to securely manage transactions.

 ### To be implemented in the future:
 - **Notifications**: Sends notifications to users regarding order updates, promotions, and other relevant information.